TIBCOSoftware/snappydata/docs/reference/interactive_commands/disconnect.md

 Disconnect CURRENT is the same as Disconnect without indicating a connection; the default connection is closed.

 If a connection name is specified with an identifier, the command disconnects the named connection.
-The name must be the name of a connection in the current session provided with the <a href="connect.html#rtoolsijcomref22318" class="xref" title="Connects to the database indicated by the ConnectionURLString.">Connect</a> command.
+The name must be the name of a connection in the current session provided with the [Connect](connect.md) command.

-If the <a href="connect.html#rtoolsijcomref22318" class="xref" title="Connects to the database indicated by the ConnectionURLString.">Connect</a> command without the AS clause was used, you can supply the name the system generated for the connection.
-If the current connection is the named connection, when the command completes, there will be no current connection and you must issue a <a href="set_connection.html#rtoolsijcomref39198" class="xref" title="Specifies which connection to make current when more than one connection is open.">Set Connection</a> or <a href="connect.html#rtoolsijcomref22318" class="xref" title="Connects to the database indicated by the ConnectionURLString.">Connect</a> command.
+If the [Connect](connect.md) command without the AS clause was used, you can supply the name the system generated for the connection.
+If the current connection is the named connection, when the command completes, there will be no current connection and you must issue a [Connect](connect.md) command.

 ##Example